 These wax earplugs are some of the best fitting earplugs around.
 The wax is easily pliable after working around the palm of your hands for a few moments.

 The soft wax forms a tight seal over your ear canal blocking out sounds as well as water.
-Without using much pressure to mold to your ear means less pressure on your ear.
+Without using much pressure to mould to your ear means less pressure on your ear.
 Less pressure equals more comfort.

 Fitting flush in your ear, they lend themselves nicely to side sleeping.
 Wax earplugs will stay put at night, as well.